 - Sleep on your side.
 When you sleep on your back, the weight of your uterus can compress the vena cava—a major blood vessel which can disrupt blood flow to your baby, leaving you feeling dizzy and nauseous.

 - Sit up in bed with a pillow supporting your back if possible.
 Want to avoid “round” or slumped shoulders.
-Try: Leachco Snoogle Total Body Pillow.
+Try the Leachco Snoogle Total Body Pillow.

 - Sit on the edge of the bed with your legs and feet dangling to maintain circulation and prevent muscle discomfort.